 In calculating the profits, deduction is specifically prohibited with respect to the following:

-- Any loss recoverable under an insurance scheme or a contract of indemnity
+- Recoverable expenses according to an insurance plan or contract of indemnity

 Provisional Profits Tax Payment